RishabhJain2018/rishabhjain2018.github.io/index.md

     <div class="entry-summary">
        <span><img src="/images/contents/ebay.png" alt="Georgia Tech" class=" home-thumbnail company-logo gt-gra"></span>
-        Supervised by: <a target="_blank" href="https://www.linkedin.com/in/maslovskis/"> Dr. Roman Maslovskis</a> and <a target="_blank" href="https://www.linkedin.com/in/uwe-mayer-a73ab81/"> Dr. Uwe Mayer</a> &nbsp; <br> <span class="period">(May 2020 -- Aug.
-2020)</span>
+        Supervised by: <a target="_blank" href="https://www.linkedin.com/in/maslovskis/"> Dr. Roman Maslovskis</a> and <a target="_blank" href="https://www.linkedin.com/in/uwe-mayer-a73ab81/"> Dr. Uwe Mayer</a> &nbsp; <br> <span class="period">(May 2020 &nbsp;-&nbsp; Aug 2020)</span>
         <div class="exp-desc">
           <div class="evalai">
-            <span class="bullet-points">Evaluating and Predicting aspect values in listings:</span> Given an image, and a text description about the listing on eBay the task is to predict the missing aspects about the listing, for instance predict the missing color or brand aspect in the listing. <br>
-            I built an end-to-end system for processing textual and visual data and training the AI models using it and also trained early fusion models with an accuracy of 78%, 83% on the test dataset for color and brand aspect respectively.
+            <span class="bullet-points">Evaluating and Predicting attribute values in listings:</span> Given an image, and a text description about the listing on eBay the task is to predict the missing attributes about the listing.
+For instance, predicting the missing color or brand attribute in the listing.
+I built an end-to-end system for processing visual and textual data along with training AI models.
+I also trained an early fusion model of image and text data which gave an accuracy of 78%, 83% on the test dataset for color and brand attribute respectively.
           </div>
         </div>